Faity/ComfyUI-Workflow-Generator/public/UserManual.md

 2.  **Graph Analysis:** The workflow is analyzed as a logical graph.
 The AI ensures all connections are consistent, all required inputs are connected, and no "orphan" nodes exist.
 3.  **Semantic Validation:** This is an "expert check."
 The AI checks the settings in key nodes for plausibility.
 For example, a `CFG` value of `0` in a `KSampler`, which would ignore the prompt, is automatically corrected to a sensible default like `8.0`.
 4.  **RFC Compliance & Schema Validation:** Every workflow is built to comply with the official ComfyUI RFCs and the latest Zod schema.
 This guarantees maximum structural correctness and compatibility.

+### Automated Context Enhancement
+When a **Local LLM API URL** is configured in the settings, the suite automatically enhances its capabilities:
+-   **Retrieval-Augmented Generation (RAG):** Before generating a workflow, the system queries your local knowledge base with your prompt.
+If relevant information is found, it is provided to the main AI as extra context, leading to more accurate and tailored workflows.
+-   **Dynamic System Inventory:** The application fetches a real-time list of your available models (checkpoints, LoRAs, etc.) from your local server.
+The AI is then instructed to **only** use model filenames from this list, drastically reducing errors caused by hallucinated or unavailable model names.